zombie-programmer-code/course_project/README.md

 ### Job Assignment
 - Sort students by total score and select top 5 for each job
 - Stored in a 2D array and a queue for job assignment
-- 10 iterations of the placement process with conditions for already placed students and highest scoring unplaced students
+- 10 iterations of the placement process with conditions for already placed students and highest scoring unplaced students.
+If a student is already placed, them the student is removed from the list of top 5 scorers of all jobs.

 ## Additional Functionalities